 Thank you for washing your hands with soap and hot water in our restrooms and using hand sanitizer, which is available at Museum entrances.

-Tuesday – Saturday from 10 am til 4 pm, Thursdays until 7 pm beginning July 9, and Sundays from 12 til 5 pm.
-The Museum will be open Thursday, July 2 from 10 am – 4 pm and will be closed Friday – Sunday, July 3 – 5, in observance of Independence Day.
+Tuesday – Saturday from 10 am til 4 pm, Thursdays until 7 pm through December, and Sundays from 12 til 5 pm.
+The Museum will be closed on Christmas Day and New Years Day.

 Capacity is limited to one (1) customer per 100 square feet in common areas.
 Thank you for maintaining social distancing, and observing our gallery capacity restrictions.